 What you need to know before using Zapain

-If you are taking Zapain for the first time, please read through the warnings below:
+If you are taking Zapain tablets for the first time, please read through the warnings below:

 - Do not use Zapain if you are allergic to paracetamol, codeine or any other ingredient in this medicine;

 - This medicine may cause sleepiness or affect your ability to react.
-Stay out of traffic if you experience these side effects;
+Do not drive if you experience these side effects;

-- Avoid drinking alcohol while taking Zapain.
+- Avoid drinking alcohol while taking Zapain tablets.
 Alcohol may cause or intensify side effects such as sleepiness and dizziness;

-- Do not use Zapain if you are pregnant or breastfeeding without consulting a doctor first.
-In any case you should avoid taking it during the last weeks of pregnancy;
+- Do not take Zapain tablets if you are pregnant or breastfeeding without first consulting a doctor.
+You should avoid taking them during the last weeks of pregnancy;

-- Zapain may interact with other medicines.
-It is therefore important to specify what medicines you are taking when you order, so that the doctor can advise you on this if necessary;
+- Zapain tablets may interact with other medicines.
+It is therefore important to specify which medicines you are taking during your consultation, so that the doctor can advise you on this if necessary;

-- Unless the doctor advises otherwise, Zapain is not suitable for children under the age of 12.
+- Unless the doctor advises otherwise, Zapain tablets are not suitable for children under the age of 12.

 How to use Zapain